SDU-eScience/SDUCloudDoc/docs/source/confluent.rst

 Zookeeper
 ---------
 Zookeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
-Our application is implemented by lots of micro-services, all the mircro-services are designed in a way that they can be discovered, monitored and configured seamlessly.
-Therefore, we use Zookeeper for our microservice registration and discovery.
+Our application consists of lots micro-services, all the mircro-services are designed in a way that they can be discovered, monitored and configured seamlessly.
+Therefore, we use Zookeeper for our micro-services registration and discovery.

 .. note::